troutsneeze/3crystals/README.txt

 complete the process.

-If you want to compress the data to a datafile, then build the tools, put compress_dir in your PATH and run these two steps after 7) above in place of the rest.
+If you want to compress the data to a datafile, then build the tools, put compress_dir in your PATH and run these steps after 7) above in place of the rest.

 8) ia